Napari installation guide

 3. Create the Python environment

-conda create -n napari_bioimage_analysis -y python=3.9
+mamba create -n napari -y python=3.9

-This command creates a new Python environment and installs Python version 3.9.
+This command creates a new Python environment and installs both Python version 3.9.
 When this is done, activate the environment by executing the following command:

 img The PowerShell in Windows.